 But what is the current science saying about all this?
-First of all, we have to get rid of the “saturated fat increased blood cholesterol” myth.
+First of all, we have to get rid of the “saturated fat increases blood cholesterol” myth.
 Even back in 1963 Morris et al. reported no relation between saturated fat intake in the diet and blood cholesterol levels.
 And a large amount of recent research shows the same.

 So, are saturated fats good for your health?
 I don’t want to turn this article into an agglomeration of links to studies, therefore I’ll keep it short and sweet (or fatty): we don’t know for sure.
 There seems to be a lot of conflicting data, you can find pros and cons for almost everything.
 Because of this, it isn’t surprising that the relation between saturated fat intake and actual health effects seems to be largely neutral.
 And those neutral effect has been found quite consistently, showing

 - No relation between saturated fat intake and coronary heart disease (CHD), stroke or cardiovascular disease (CVD)